Do you often find yourself staring at the menu of a coffee shop, wondering whether a cold brew or latte would best suit your tastes?

 It can be confusing to differentiate between the aroma, flavor profile, and mouthfeel.
 So, what is the difference between a cold brew and a latte?

 The main difference between a cold brew and a latte is the brewing method.
-Cold brew is made by steeping coarsely ground coffee in room temperature or cold water for 12-24 hours, while lattes are brewed with steamed milk and espresso coffee.
+Cold brew is made by steeping coarsely ground coffee in room-temperature or cold water for 12-24 hours, while lattes are brewed with steamed milk and espresso.

-In this article, I’ll discuss all the key differences between cold brew vs. lattes so that you can confidently choose your needs.
-Let’s get started!
+In this article, I'll discuss the key differences between cold brew and lattes, so you can confidently choose what you need.

 Cold brew vs. latte, how do they differ?